-Plantae is the plant kingdom which contains all plants on the earth.
+Plantae is the plant kingdom that contains all plants on the earth.
 They are multicellular eukaryotes.
 Characteristically, they contain a rigid structure that surrounds the cell membrane known as the cell wall.
-Plants also have a green colored pigment known as chlorophyll that is quite vital for photosynthesis.
+Plants also have a green-colored pigment known as chlorophyll that is quite vital for photosynthesis.
 Hence, they have an autotrophic mode of nutrition.
 A plant kingdom is a massive group; hence, the kingdom is further categorized into subgroups.
-The best way to study about plants is to first recognize how the classification takes place within Kingdom Plantae.
+The best way to study plants is to ‘first recognize how the classification takes place within Kingdom Plantae.
 Once you know the simple stuff, it then becomes easier to be familiar with in detail about each plant.

-1. Plant body: whether the body has well-differentiated assemblies or not.
-2. Vascular system: whether the plant has a vascular system for carrying of substances or not.
-3. Seed development: whether the plant allows flowers and seeds or not; if it does, then whether it is surrounded by fruits or not.
+Seed Development: whether the plant allows flowers and seeds or not; if it does, then whether it is surrounded by fruits or not.